Labo-Leveille-Bourret/Rorqual-setup/Installation/02--Conda.md

 I can't seem to install NovoWrap correctly in a conda environment.
 Here is what I tried up to now:

 ## NovoWrap
-## Following issue #13 on the github, I found out that I need to install using pip
+## Following issue #13 on the github, I found out that I need to install using pip, but still not working
 $SRC/conda create -n novowrap python=3.8 pip
 conda activate novowrap
 $SRC/../envs/novowrap/bin/pip install -U --force-reinstall novowrap==1.30